cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 Extension = (
    extensionID : int / OID,
-   ? critical : bool,    ; omitted if extensionID is an int extensionValue : any, ; type known from extensionType )
+   ? critical : bool,    ; present if and only if extensionID is an OID extensionValue : any, ; type known from extensionType )
 ~~~~~~~~~~~